longestpath/shouldireallydeploytoday/README.md

 wrong way.
 The vibe of "not deploying" is a tried and true trope.
 It was maybe funny the first time, but it's not exactly what we strive towards.

+It shouldn't be scary, it shouldn't be hard, as long as the craft creates a process that builds confidence for whatever software you're writing in whatever space you're working.
+Deploying needs to happen frequently and safely.

 So...

 ***[Should you?](https://shouldireallydeploy.today)***